 Physical keys meant additional work.
 I always had to be onsite to open the doors for suppliers.Thobias Oertle, CEO of Windwerk

 “Windwerk is a dynamic company that strives towards flexibility and spontaneity,” says Oertle.
 However, old-fashioned keys that were vulnerable to getting lost, being misplaced, or copied didn’t align with the high-spirited and innovative brand.
-Hence, Windwerk decided to modernize its entry and access by installing a cutting-edge solution that efficiently and reliably defines who can access specific doors at specific times.
+Hence, Windwerk decided to go with a cutting-edge solution that efficiently and reliably defines who can access specific doors at specific times.
 Since then, Oertle and his colleagues haven’t looked back: Their secure and flexible system offered a simple solution with minimal internal IT coordination.

 Doors can now be secured and monitored with electronic and wireless locking components or with mechanic locking systems, which gives access to only authorized persons.
 For example, if someone has to enter the premises outside business hours or if temporary employees or visitors need to enter the building.
 The system even allows the remote opening of doors, which brings a lot of flexibility.